manuscriptmastr/homemade-js/recipes/composable-fetch/README.md

 # Composable `fetch()`
 The `fetch` API is ubiquitous to the web.
 Use higher order functions to decorate `fetch` without changing its interface.

-No need to `fetch` with a library just because you need timeout:
+No need to replace `fetch` with a library just because you need timeout:
 ```js
 import fetch from 'node-fetch';
 import { timeout } from 'composable-fetch';